RedisLabs/redislabs-docs/content/ri/installing/install-k8s.md

 ## Create a RedisInsight deployment

 The example below is a RedisInsight deployment file with one [replica](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) and [ephemeral storage](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).
+The following sections will show you how to add an accompanying service]({{<relref "/ri/installing/install-k8s.md#create-a-redisinsight-service">}}) or [persistent storage](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).

-It does not have a [persistent volume claim] or [accompanying service]({{<relref "/ri/installing/install-k8s.md#create-a-redisinsight-service">}}), which you can add in the following sections.
-Make sure to substitute your own values and go to [kubernetes.io](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for more information on deployments.
+Make sure to substitute your own values into your deployment file.
+Go to [kubernetes.io](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) for more information on deployments.

 {{<note>}}If you have a service named `redisinsight` that exposes the deployment, it may cause environment variable conflicts with the RedisInsight software.
 You can manually override the service environnement variables (as seen in this example) or change the service name (as seen in the service example below).{{</note>}}